Module 2: Hosting an MCP server behind an AgentCore Gateway

 C -->|DENY| F["Request blocked\nTool Execution Denied"]

-Step 10: Create a Policy Engine
+Step 10: Create the Policy Engine

 {